Sjord/Sjord.github.io/_posts/2017-07-25-comparing-securestrings-in-dotnet.md

             return hmac1.SequenceEqual(hmac2);
         }

-In the CreateHmacForSecureString function, we set up a hash object by calling CryptCreateHash, and instruct it to use SHA512 as an underlying function for the HMAC.
-Then we marshal our securestring to a BSTR, and hash the contents.
-Then we retrieve and return the resulting HMAC value.
+In the `CreateHmacForSecureString` function, we set up a hash object by calling `CryptCreateHash`, and instruct it to use SHA512 as an underlying function for the HMAC.
+Then we marshal our SecureString to a BSTR, and hash the contents.
+Finally, we retrieve and return the resulting HMAC value.

         byte[] CreateHmacForSecureString(IntPtr hProv, IntPtr hKey, SecureString ss) {